Smash powers and traces on parametrized spectra: An application of rigidity: Geometric fixed points and reduction of group action

-that commute up to vertical natural isomorphism (invertible icon in the sense of \cite{lack2010icons}) with the base-change objects.
+that commute up to vertical natural isomorphism (also known as an invertible icon, see \cref{df_iicon}) with the base change objects.
 We then do the same for the bicategories of spectra over spaces over $B$, where $B$ is a fixed space with trivial $G$-action:

 This is the last result needed for \cite[Thm 8.3]{mp1}.